 Let this be a lesson: Your constitutional rights always matter, no matter what crime you are accused of committing.

 Accused of intoxication manslaughter?
 Work with experienced defense from Thiessen Law Firm

 Fighting intoxication manslaughter cases in Texas is one of the hardest tasks a Texas lawyer can face.
 But as our record shows, Mark Thiessen and his team at the Thiessen Law Firm are up to that task.
-Mark Thiessen is Certified in Criminal Law by the Texas Board of Legal Specialization and Board Certified in DUI Defense by the National College for DUI Defense, and is the only DWI lawyer to be selected as a Top 100 Super Lawyer in Texas (2019 & 2020) and Houston (2017-2020).
+Mark Thiessen is Triple Board Certified in Criminal Law by the Texas Board of Legal Specialization, DWI Defense Law by the National College for DWI Defense, and DWI Law by the DWI Defense Lawyers Association, and is the only DWI lawyer to be selected as a Top 100 Super Lawyer in Texas (2019 & 2020) and Houston (2017-2020).

 Don’t risk betting the fight of your life on anything but the best.
 Contact us today to discuss your options and get your case off to the right start with a free consultation.

 - Texas, Deferred Adjudication, and Gun Ownership